1504681/1504681.github.io/README.md

 Thanks for checking out my blog!

-- 🔭 I’m currently working on Reverse Engineering
+- 🔭 I’m currently working on Malware Courses.
-- 🌱 I’m currently learning Software Debugging, Network Security & Malware Analysis
+- 🌱 I’m currently learning how to write reports about malware samples.
-- 📫 How to reach me: discord @ 1504681#9259
+- 📫 How to reach me: Email me at endotkp@gmail.com

 [Github Profile](https://github.com/1504681)